ziegenberg/opencast/docs/guides/developer/docs/modules/paella-player-7/index.md

 npm run html-validate
 ```

-Or you can use this command to execute the all previous commands:
+Or you can use this command to execute all the previous commands together:

 ```sh
 npm run check